 Market risk describes the Fund's exposure to volatility in the market value of its underlying securities.
-Equity markets continue to exhibit volatility due to macroeconomic uncertainties, ongoing global trade disputes, as well as the uncertain impact from the Coronavirus outbreak.
-The Fund seeks to mitigate interest rate risk through active management and portfolio diversification.
+Equity markets continue to exhibit volatility due to high levels of inflation, supply chain bottlenecks, labour shortages, as well as the uncertain recovery from the Coronavirus outbreak.
+The Fund seeks to mitigate risk through active management and diversification.